sammyl4231/sep11-freedom-project/tool/learning-log.md

 * When I changed `Let isFunky` back to `false` and ran the code, the 'Bean' was back to normal and I pressed the space bar to make it "get funky"

+### 11/15/24

+* I was running a test code in the Kaboom.js playground, and when I pressed "Run" on the code, the sprite "Bean" stayed in the same spot on the output, while the ghost sprites moved to different spots.

+* "Bean" spins staying in place  when `anchor()` is `center`.
+I changed `anchor()` to `left` or `right`, "Bean" would spin out of place.

+* I changed the number on `player.angle += 120 * dt()` from 120 to higher  and lower numbers.
+When the number was greater, "Bean" would spin faster.
+When the number was smaller, "Bean" would spin slower.

 <!--
 * Links you used today (websites, videos, etc)